hell-moon/Pwn-Adventure-3-Trainer/Internal Trainer/hackingBeaversReadme.txt

 Our program is a Dynamic Linked Library (DLL), which will be injected into the game’s process.
 Inside the "Internal Trainer / Binaries - Final" folder you will find two files:
 “hackingBeaversInjector.exe” and “Pwn Adventure 3 Internal Trainer.dll”.
-Running the exe will inject our cheat into the game.
+Running the .exe will inject our library into the game.

 Note on security:

-Our project involves injecting code via an exe.
+Our project involves injecting executable code (what a virus does) via an exe.
 This is likely to be flagged by any anti-virus software running on your computer.
 Anti-virus software may need to be temporarily disabled while using this program, or exclude the injector from anti-virus scans.

 Using the Trainer:

-Once the exe is run, a menu will appear within the upper left corner of the screen, The user is able to use the directional arrows on the NUMPAD to navigate the menu:
+Once the .exe is run, a menu will appear within the upper left corner of the screen.
+(the game window has to be focused for the menu to show) The user is able to use the directional arrows on the NUMPAD to navigate the menu:
 - Up and down (8 and 2) will move the orange highlight between the available cheats
 - Left and right (4 and 6) will cycle through the available settings for each cheat